A programme to support families beyond the end of their child’s curative cancer treatment.

 However, once families leave the hospital with their child and they look well again, it can be hard to get the same level of support to cope with all of these new challenges.
 At this point, learning some new skills can help families get back to where they want to be in their life.

-To help bridge this gap in our support of families we are excited to announce the launch of Cascade, an online group programme that aims to support primary caregivers whose child completed curative cancer treatment between six months and three years ago.
+To help bridge this gap in our support of families we are excited to announce the launch of Cascade, an online group programme that aims to support primary caregivers whose child completed curative cancer treatment between three months and three years ago, as well as families whose children are in maintenance for ALL.

 Child Cancer Foundation is working in partnership with researchers at the School of Psychology, Massey University, to deliver the Cascade programme to primary caregivers of childhood cancer survivors.